Ed Yakacki, III

-You are at a higher risk for colorectal cancer if you have a few of these conditions:
+You are at an increased risk for colorectal cancer if you have a any of the following conditions:

-If you’ve been diagnosed with Ulcerative Colitis, Crohn’s Disease (IBD) or other “gut stuff,” you are at an increased risk for colorectal cancer and should be screened earlier.
+If you’ve been diagnosed with IBD (Ulcerative Colitis or Crohn’s Disease) you are at an increased risk for colorectal cancer and should be screened earlier.
 Talk with your physician about the appropriate time for YOU to have a colonoscopy.

 Familial adenomatous polyposis (FAP) is a genetic disorder that causes hundreds to thousands of polyps to line the colon.
 The majority of those with FAP inherit the disorder from mom or dad and 100% will develop CRC if their colons are not removed usually by the age of 18.

 Lynch Syndrome (HNPCC)